kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

-Yes, update the PDB to remove the field or set to `false`.
+Yes, update the PDB to remove the field or set to `Pod`.

 ###### What happens if we reenable the feature if it was previously rolled back?